1940s (World War II). Probably after June, 1941.

 Weldons was the British equivalent of McCalls, producing both a women's magazine and home sewing patterns.

-Weldon's "So-Easy" line of patterns seems to have been a response to war-time restrictions.
+Weldon's "So-Easy" line of patterns seems to have started in the late 1930s, and may have been expanded during the war years.
 According to the web site for the Imperial War Museum, clothing rationing was imposed on June 1, 1941.
 Utility clothing, which regulated fabric, trims, and findings, was introduced in 1942.

 I haven't yet found any indication that sewing patterns were rationed.
 When Weldons indicates that their So-Easy patterns are "special coupon value designs," I take this to mean that the designs accounted for rationing of yard goods, which did require coupons.